Serape: Guatemalan serape

 The serape is not a typical garment for the Maya highland people, who wear different clothing in cold regions.
 The Guatemalan serape is an imitation of the Mexican serape with a Maya twist, and their production is intended for sales to foreigners or city dwellers who feel attracted to the garment.
 These serapes are sold through a broker, with the Mayan families, who depend mostly upon agricultural work, manufacturing small quantities for extra income.
 The brokers display the serapes at an incremental price at local markets or the sides of highland roads in improvised huts.
 The brokers are typically Maya.
 The appeal of the serape may be that they are made by Maya women on their traditional home looms, giving the serape a handmade look.

 Modern Day

-The serape has seen a resurgence in popularity over the last decade.
-Many trendy boutiques have added them to their inventory as companies produce new modern designs but with traditional methods.
-With the resurgence, people are familiarizing themselves with the handwoven methods and embracing quality over fast fashion.
+The serape has seen a resurgence in popularity in the 2000s.
+Boutiques have added them to their inventory as companies produce new modern designs but with traditional methods.